-Even trained wreck divers should not try to penetrate this wreck though.
-Swimming around inside is very risky for several reasons.
-These include small chambers with no room to turn around, the high chance of silt being stirred up and reducing visibility, and the dozens of camouflaged Scorpionfish and thousands of sharp edges all over it.
+Although it's referred to as a wreck, it is not a ship with a hull, cabins or a bridge.
+Therefore, even trained wreck divers should not try to go inside.
+Swimming inside is very risky for several reasons.
+These include small chambers with no room to turn around, the high chance of silt being stirred up and reducing visibility to nothing, and the dozens of camouflaged Scorpionfish and thousands of sharp edges all over it.

 The location of Boonsung Wreck

 The location of Boonsung Wreck makes it easily accessible for day trip boats from Tab Lamu Pier and from Bangsak Beach in Khao Lak.
 Even a two-dive daytrip boat doesn’t need to be a fast one, and you will be back well in time for dinner.
 Small groups often dive Boonsung from a long-tail boat.

 Sea conditions are usually calm at the surface during the high-season months of November to April.
-Under the surface, the visibility is always a topic of conversation and it can range from great to dangerously low.
-In general, the visibility is approximately 10 metres, but when less than this you can still enjoy a great dive.
+Under the surface, the visibility is always a topic of conversation.
+The visibility can range from very clear to dangerously low.
+In general, you can usually see approximately 10 metres in all directions, but when it's less than this you can still enjoy a great dive.

 The depth of Boonsung Wreck